Extension Logo

 Bee Lab queen rearing workshop

-The queen-rearing workshop teaches one method of rearing queens that works consistently for many beekeepers, from backyard to commercial.
+The queen-rearing workshop teaches one method of rearing queens that consistently works for many beekeepers, from backyard to commercial.
 It is a hands-on classroom and field course.
 Everyone will have a chance to graft larvae, set up a finishing colony, and shake a swarm box.

 Topics